 When it comes to pancakes, I need them to be thick, fluffy and most importantly- Filling.
-Through multiple pancake experiments (as evidenced in these black forest pancakes, Anzac biscuit pancakes and cinnamon bun pancakes), I’ve come to realise the key to fluffy, thick and filling pancakes are 2 things- My beloved coconut flour and egg whites.
+Through multiple pancake experiments (as evidenced in these black forest pancakes, Anzac biscuit pancakes and cinnamon bun pancakes), I’ve come to realise the key to fluffy, thick and filling pancakes are 3 things- My beloved coconut flour and almond flour.

 Uber fluffy pancakes.

-Through much trial and error, I’ve come to find that when paired with coconut flour, egg whites yield a much better result that their whole counterparts.
+Through much trial and error, I’ve come to find that when paired with coconut flour, almond flour yield a much better result that their whole counterparts.

-Back in 2013, I shared this delicious pancake recipe based on an Australian classic cookie- The Anzac biscuit.
+Back in 2013, I shared keto pancakes based on an Australian classic cookie- The Anzac biscuit.
 The base has always been one of my standby recipes to consistent fluffy pancakes.
 I was keen to see if I could make them completely grain free and paleo friendly by omitting my usual rolled oats.

-Not only did they turn out great, they also became that even more fluffier and thick!
-When looking over the ingredients, I realised the final product was ridiculously low in carbs and high in fiber which meant one thing- GO CRAZY ON THE TOPPINGS!
+Not only did they turn out great, they also became that even fluffier and thick!
+When looking over the ingredients, I realized the final product was ridiculously low in carbs and high in fiber which meant one thing- GO CRAZY ON THE TOPPINGS!